-Approaches for developing code that is efficient, scalable, and portable—from laptops to emerging extreme-scale architectures.
+Improving strategies for writing scientific software that is efficient, scalable, and portable—from laptops to emerging extreme-scale architectures—while preserving other code quality metrics such as correctness and usability.

 Factors that must be considered when developing software for the leadership-class supercomputers, among the fastest computers in the world.

-Software exhibiting similar performance across multiple platforms, with the time to solution reflecting efficient utilization computational resources on each platform.
+Software exhibiting similar performance across multiple platforms, with the time to solution reflecting efficient utilization of computational resources on each platform.
+Resources address porting code to new architectures.